HW-PlayersPatch/File_Share/ChangeLists/Players Patch - Full Change List.md

 ## Balance
 * This section covers balances changes and balance related bug fixes.
-Version 2.3 has many bugs that render some units overpowered, underpowered, or useless.
+The 2.3 Patch has many bugs that render some units overpowered, underpowered, or useless.
 * The Players Patch makes units relatively closer to their classic stats, performance, and feel while enabling balance across all races.
 The goal is to make all units useful and effective at what they are supposed to do, while utilizing ballistic/simulation combat features (so for example idle ships are generally easier to hit than moving ships).
 * Fixed the major [666 Formation Targeting Bug](http://web.archive.org/web/https://forums.gearboxsoftware.com/t/666-formation-targeting-bug/1541832) - Formations and squadrons now perform as they were intended to!
 With the 666 bug resolved, all fighters and corvettes went through a very thorough balance testing process.
 Tweaks were made as needed to align them with intended balance that Gearbox and the balance testers had crafted.
 * Thousands of ship vs ship tests have been performed with Gearbox's developer balance testing tools, to fine tune combat performance for skilled and casual players alike.